 Jessie Tie Exclosure

-Plate 834X.
+Plate 832X.
 Jessie Tie Exclosure 1965 – 2004 The five acre Jessie Tie Exclosure was built in 1946 to determine if degraded sagebrush sites in the western part of the St. George Ranger District could be successfully reseeded.
 Part of the area inside the exclosure was root-plowed and broadcast seeded with crested wheatgrass, while part of the exclosure was left untreated as a control, and a third part was sprayed to kill sagebrush before being reseeded.
 Within a year or two a good stand of crested wheatgrass had been established on the treated part of the exclosure.
 By 1962, however, the grass stand had started to thin and high jackrabbit numbers were suspected, as the fenced plot excluded only livestock, not deer or small mammals.
 Thus, in early 1964, part of the existing exclosure was refenced with chicken wire to exclude rabbits - - this included both treated and untreated areas.
 Later that same year, the jackrabbit population crashed.
 The study site has since been abandoned and all fences removed by the Forest Service.
-Plate 834x is viewed east - - note the dense stand of crested wheatgrass that existed in 1965 where cattle and rabbits had been excluded.
-The truck in the original image is just outside the exclosure fence.
-Today, sagebrush has reinvaded the former exclosure and grasses have declined.
+Plate 832x is viewed south.
+In 1965, seeded grasses were more abundant where cattle and rabbits were excluded on the left side of the fence.
+Today grasses have declined, as sagebrush has reinvaded the former exclosure.
 Pinyon and juniper have increased in the distance.

 Pinyon, Juniper, Sagebrush, Dry Meadow

 South West: Section 30, Range 19 West, Township 36 South; UTM 763522 E, 4168158 N; elevation 6,000 ft.